opendocsg/opendoc-dwp-mobile/E-commerce Order.md

 ### Where can I find the policy details for this initiative?
 Please refer to the playbook or approach your agency representative for more information.

-### What's the difference between E-commerce Order and E-commerce Order Approval mini-apps?
+### What is the difference between E-commerce Order and E-commerce Order Approval mini-apps?

 **E-commerce Order** is for Small Value Purchase **buyers**.
 In this mini-app, they can set up corporate billing, view orders, amend order approval details and more.